Theft and Robbery (Larceny) Lawyers in Sydney NSW

 - Likelihood of reoffending (this may help reduce your penalty)

-The average penalties are as follows:
+The average penalties under the law are as follows:

 - Aggravated robbery: 3.5 years imprisonment – 21 month no parole